 Art has been able to grant audiences from across the world the opportunity to get a glance into the personality of otherwise intangible beings.
 From classic literature to statues made by modern hands, Hephaestus is one of the most recognizable of the Greek gods.

 Depictions commonly have Hephaestus appear as a stout, bearded man, with dark curls hidden beneath a felt pileus cap that was worn by artisans in ancient Greece.
-It should be added that while he is shown to be muscular, the depth of his physical disability depends on the artist in question.
+While he is shown to be muscular, the depth of his physical disability depends on the artist in question.
 Occasionally, Hephaestus is seen with a hunch or a cane, but most prominent works show the god of fire to be working over his latest project with smith tongs in hand.

 In a general comparison to other male gods appearance’s, Hephaestus is notably shorter and with an unkept beard.